 Okay – confession – Upper Queparo is magical and maybe my favorite place in Albania.
 It is an ideal place to see a traditional Albanian village, but with a quirk, and that is that the village was left half abandoned.

 After the fall of communism, many people went abroad, and the village was completely deserted.
-Today, about half of the village is renovated, but many old stone houses are still in ruins.
-The streets are touched with age, with beautiful views and a rich history surrounding.
+About half of the village is renovated, but many old stone houses are still in ruins.
+The streets are touched with age, with beautiful views and a rich history surrounding them.

 You might lack things to do, but that is the beauty of this quiet authentic village.

 With turquoise waters and beautiful secluded beaches, the beautiful landscape of Dhermi in summer attracts young Albanians from all over the country.
-Not only the beaches, but Dhermi is also the epicenter of a lively nightlife – which is another reason the young people flock here when school’s out.
+Not only the beaches, but Dhermi is also the epicenter of lively nightlife, which is another reason the young people flock here when school’s out.

 The city is situated on a hill overlooking the sea and offers spectacular sunsets.
 Take a drink in one of the many bars and restaurants at sunset; it is always an excellent way to spend the neon evening in Dhermi.

-Although this place offers a cheerful and festive atmosphere, with lively beach bars scattered throughout, there are more than enough beaches for a quiet place to sit and enjoy the landscape of the Albanian Riviera, as well.
+Although this place offers a cheerful and festive atmosphere, with lively beach bars scattered throughout, there are more than enough beaches for a quiet place to sit and enjoy the Albanian Riviera landscape.

 If you like to spend time outdoors, Theth is undoubtedly one of the best places in Albania and makes for a great Albania weekend getaway.

 Nature lovers will enjoy the serene landscapes and charming villages that are still filled with authentic traditions, cuisine, and unique cultures.